ricardoprotheus/new-minds-site/README.md

-# Manuel de uso do Projeto New Minds School and Consult
+# Manual de uso do Projeto New Minds School and Consult

 ## Projeto do site da New Minds School and Consult